University certificate

 8.10.2.
 Classification

 Module 9.
-Endocrine Problems during Pregnancy.
-Gynecologic Cancer and Pregnancy, Hypertensive States of Pregnancy
+Endocrine Disorders During Pregnancy.
+Gynecologic Cancer and Pregnancy.
+Hypertensive Disorders in Pregnancy

 9.1.1.
 Hypothyroidism